 Milk or Cream

-There are many types of milk to choose from when picking an alternative to creamer for your coffee.
+There are many types of milk and dairy products to choose from when picking an alternative to creamer for your coffee.

-- Whipping cream – this decadent dairy treat makes for a delicious addition to coffee.
-Just stir in a few splashes to whiten your coffee and add a creamy texture.
+- Whipping cream – heavy cream is a decadent dairy treat that makes for a delicious addition to coffee.
+Just stir in a few splashes of heavy whipping cream to whiten your coffee and add a creamy texture.
+This will likely not be a regular, go-to choice as there are many healthier alternatives to add to your morning cup of joe.

-- Whole milk – Less fatty than whipped cream, it still has sufficient fat content to increase the silkiness of your morning cup.
+- Whole milk – regular milk is less fatty than whipped cream, it still has sufficient fat content to increase the silkiness of your morning cup.

 - 2% or skim milk - to lower the fat content, you can choose one of these, though the lower-fat options may leave you with a less-velvety, waterier cup.